rbraeunlich/SUG_Dus_Akka_Presentation/slides/akkajs.md

 <li class="fragment">Let's see how this works</li>

-* Create a new guestbook entry
+* Actor for creating a new guestbook entry

 ```Scala
 class EntrySender extends Actor with ActorLogging {